uwefassnacht/ti-sensor-tag-demo/README.md

 ![Imported NODE RED Flow](screenshot-node-red-flow.jpg)

 Step 13: Once you have imported the flow you will need to double click on the IBM IoT node to open the configuration properties and replace the device ID with the device ID you registered your Sensor Tag with in Bluemix

+## Things don't work?
+Here is where to get help

+If you have technical questions about Bluemix or the IoT Foundation service, head on over to [Stackoverflow] (http://stackoverflow.com/questions/tagged/bluemix) and make sure to tag your question with "Bluemix".

+The [SimpleLink Support Forum] (http://e2e.ti.com/support/wireless_connectivity) is a great place to get questions answered that pertain directly to the SensorTag itself.